stroiman/presentation-driving-it-2025/pages/building-code-generation.md

 }
 ```

-Not used a lot, as this type of code gen was added later.
+Not used a lot; this type of code generation was added later.

 ---
 layout: top-title